 The “blue wall of silence,” or the unwillingness of police officers to testify against each other, has probably prevented a successful prosecution in many criminal trials.
 This time officers were featured witnesses.
 They should be commended for their bravery, and the Minneapolis police department should be thanked for their support.

 Fundamentally, everyone has a constitutional right to appeal a criminal conviction.
 Though Florida’s timeline for an appeal is likely different, the process is similar in all states.
 At this point, defense attorney would have to base an appeal on alleged legal errors by the judge.

 Possible grounds for an appeal may be the refusal to move the trial out of Minneapolis, because the jury may have been biased against the defendant due to media exposure of Floyd’s death.
 The defense may also claim that the jury convicted Chauvin because they feared the community’s response if they did not.
 Without getting admissions by jury members that their decision was tainted, the defense has almost no chance of success.

-If appeals are filed, appellate judges would have to consider whether or not it is conceivable that the trial’s outcome could have been different if the trial judge had ruled differently regarding a change of venue.
+If appeals are filed, the role of trial lawyers becomes crucial, as appellate judges would have to consider whether or not it is conceivable that the trial’s outcome could have been different if the trial judge had ruled differently regarding a change of venue.
 If the answer is no, the jury’s ruling will stand.